Why emotional intelligence training for leaders matters

 Three, some CEOs may not recognize that emotions are actually driving their behavior.
 “If we don’t manage our emotions, they manage us,” says Madorno.
 “This can result in rash decisions and disastrous results.”

-To make the case for emotional intelligence, Madorno, an experienced equestrian, often draws parallels between riding a horse and leading a company.
+To make the case for emotional intelligence for leaders, Madorno, an experienced equestrian, often draws parallels between riding a horse and leading a company.
 In fact, she often integrates horses into her executive leadership courses.
-Her reason: Whether you’re trying to ride a horse or lead a company, you need emotional intelligence to succeed.
+Her reason: Whether you’re trying to ride a horse or lead a company, EQ is a key factor for success.

 4 core aspects of emotional intelligence